 German union demands 9.5% pay rise for Lufthansa ground staff

-BERLIN, June 22 (Reuters) - German trade union ver.di is demanding a 9.5% pay rise, or at least 350 euros ($368) more over 12 months for Lufthansa LHAG.DE ground staff, it said on Wednesday.
+BERLIN, June 22 (Reuters) - German trade union ver.di is demanding a 9.5% pay rise, or at least 350 euros ($368) per month more over 12 months, for Lufthansa LHAG.DE ground staff to cushion the effects of soaring inflation, it said on Wednesday.

-The minimum hourly wage should increase to 13 euros, the union said.
+The union, which also wants the minimum hourly wage increased to at least 13 euros from below 12 euros, negotiates for 20,000 staff at Lufthansa units including check-in, flight dispatch, logistics services and cargo.
+Flight attendants and pilots are separately organised.

+"After three years of wage sacrifice, employees have been hit particularly hard by the high inflation rate," said ver.di Vice-Chairperson Christine Behle.
+The pay increase was important to keep employees and to attract new staff, she said.

+Germany's most powerful union IG Metall wants to push through wage increases of between 7% and 8% for nearly 4 million employees in the metal and electrical industries.

+Airlines and airport operators around Europe are struggling to keep their schedules amid staff shortages.
+Cancellations just before the start of the summer holiday season have caused widespread disruption.

-A first round of negotiations with Lufthansa will take place June 30.
+A first round of negotiations with Lufthansa will take place June 30, ver.di said.

 ($1 = 0.9516 euros)